alshedivat/al-folio/_projects/2022_iceblock_expedition.md

 ---
 layout: page
-title: Hybrid Seismic Acquisition
-description: The first commercial hybrid seismic acquisition combined streamer and OBN, Quad 35, Norway.
+title: What if the ice block expedition 1959 happens in 2021?
+description: You cannot blame it to climate change
-img: assets/img/12.jpg
+img:
-importance: 1
+importance: 3
+year: 2022
-category: work
+category: fun
 ---

 Every project has a beautiful feature showcase page.